AbhiPrasad/opentelemetry-collector-sentry-demo/README.md

 Make sure you have docker installed.

-Clone the `opentelemetry-collector-contrib`.
+In another folder, clone the `opentelemetry-collector-contrib` repo.

 ```bash
 git clone git@github.com:getsentry/opentelemetry-collector-contrib.git
 ```

 Run `make docker-otelcontribcol` to build the docker image.
+It should be tagged as `otelcontribcol:latest`.
+If you have another image you prefer to use, change the image used in the `docker-compose`.

 ## Simple Example

+Change directory to the simple example